Samudrika Naval Marine Museum

 Samudrika Naval Marine Museum is a museum situated near the Andaman Teal House at Port Blair in India, designed to create awareness on various aspects of the oceanic environment.
-The museum is run by the Indian Navy.
+The museum is maintained by the Indian Navy.
 The museum has five sections presenting history of Andaman Islands, geographical information, people of Andaman, archaeology, and marine life.
 It also houses a vast collection of cells, corals and a few species of colourful fishes of the sea around the islands.